 Furthermore, some students may lack the skills to accurately paraphrase an author’s ideas, or they do so in such a way that is too similar in structure to the original content.
-Unfortunately, there are international students who think that substituting synonyms is an acceptable method of paraphrasing unless they are explicitly taught otherwise.
+Unfortunately, there are international students who have learned that substituting synonyms is an acceptable method of paraphrasing; they must be explicitly taught otherwise.
 There are also cultural reasons for a student’s reluctance or inability to paraphrase.
 As many international students see other authors or scholars as the ultimate experts on a given topic, they automatically assume that the author’s words could not be expressed any better than they already are.
 Under this assumption, some students indicate that even the attempt at paraphrasing would be insulting to the author.

-- If paraphrasing and summarizing difficulties seem to be strictly a language related issue, it may be helpful to send students to the Writing and Speaking Tutorial Center for additional one-on-one assistance.
-For all students, it is recommended to remind them that being able to summarize and paraphrase an author’s key ideas using their own words is an essential skill and that it in no way demonstrates any disrespect to the original author.
+- If paraphrasing and summarizing difficulties seem to be strictly a language related issue, it may be helpful to send students to the Writing and Speaking Tutorial Center, recently renamed the Academic Success Center, for additional one-on-one assistance.
+It is recommended that all students be reminded that being able to summarize and paraphrase an author’s key ideas using their own words is an essential skill and that it in no way demonstrates any disrespect to the original author.
 Furthermore, students must be taught to be selective and discriminatory in their use of direct quotations.

 Academic Inquiry and Citations

 Citing others’ work has a long tradition within the Western context of higher education.
 The concept that ideas can be “owned” and must be attributed is a significant factor in understanding how academic writing contributes to broader scholarly conversations.
-While this is not necessarily a new concept for most international students, the understanding of the importance and the mechanics of citation styles are often very new.
+While this may not be an entirely new concept for most international students, for some, the understanding of the importance and the mechanics of citation styles is often very new.